USEPA/SSN2/inst/joss/paper.md

 # Package Overview

 The streams, observation, and prediction datasets must be pre-processed prior to fitting SSN models and making predictions at unobserved locations using `SSN2`.
 Previously, the STARS toolset for ArcGIS Desktop versions 9.3x - 10.8x [@peterson2014stars] or the `openSTARS` **R** package [@kattwinkel2020preparing] were used to generate spatial information required for model fitting and prediction.
 However, both software packages have recently been retired and are replaced by the `SSNbler` **R** package [@peterson2024SSNbler], which is a new, **R**-based version of the STARS tools. `SSNbler` is currently available on GitHub, will soon be available on CRAN, and contains several useful resources that guide users through these pre-processing steps.
-Pre-processing using either `SSNbler`, STARS, or `openSTARS` ends with the creatino of a `.ssn` folder, which is non-proprietary.
-Files residing in the `.ssn` folder are read into R using `ssn_import()` from `SSN2` and palced into a list structure called an SSN object, which contains all the spatial, topological, and attribute information needed to leverage the modeling tools in `SSN2`.
+Pre-processing using either `SSNbler`, STARS, or `openSTARS` ends with the creation of a `.ssn` folder, which is non-proprietary.
+Files residing in the `.ssn` folder are read into R using `ssn_import()` from `SSN2` and placed into a list structure called an SSN object, which contains all the spatial, topological, and attribute information needed to leverage the modeling tools in `SSN2`.

 `SSN2` is first installed from CRAN: